RobTillaart/LTC2485/README.md

 Not tested with hardware yet

-LTC2485 is an experimental library for the LTC2485 IC which is typically used to monitor a voltage.
+LTC2485 is an library for the LTC2485 24 bit ADC which is typically used to monitor a voltage.

+With a reference voltage of 5.0 Volt, a 24 bit ADC can in theory measure voltages in the sub-microvolt range (LSB  = ~0.3 µV).
+In practice there will be noise and one need a very stable VREF and test setup to get accurate readings on that level.

+The LTC2485 has an internal voltage that is proportional to temperature.
+The library allows to read that and has a non calibrated conversion.

 Read the datasheet for the details.

 As always, feedback is welcome.

+### Keycode

+ALT230 = µ  (windows).

 ### I2C Address